 How to Store and Reheat

-I store leftover Crockpot chicken in an airtight container, and keep in the refrigerator for 4-5 days.
+I store leftover Crockpot chicken in an airtight container and keep it in the refrigerator for 4-5 days.
 I simply reheat the chicken in a pan set over medium-low heat, or in the microwave in 30-second increments until warmed through.

 After removing the chicken breasts from the Crockpot, let them cool.
 I store them in freezer-safe, resealable bags or containers and keep them in the freezer for up to 3 months.
 You can wrap pieces in foil or plastic wrap if you want extra protection from freezer burn.
 I always let chicken defrost overnight in the fridge before reheating and eating.